CLOSE

 The New Eligible Expenses

-The first expense allows for $10,000 to be withdrawn to repay the beneficiary’s student loans.
-Up until now, student repayment had been an ineligible expense.
+Two new expenses qualify for a waiver of both tax and penalty: the first expense allows for $10,000 to be withdrawn to repay the beneficiary’s student loans.
+Up until this change, student repayment was an ineligible expense.
 The account owner may also withdraw up to $10,000 to repay student loans that belong to the beneficiary’s siblings.
-For example, if the account beneficiary had two siblings, then an additional $20,000 is considered a qualified 529 expense, if $10,000 is applied to each of the siblings’ loan balances.
+For example, if the account beneficiary had two siblings, then an additional $20,000 is considered a qualified 529 expense if $10,000 is applied to each of the siblings’ loan balances.

 A second addition to qualified expenses is the use of 529 funds for apprenticeships.
-Some parents and grandparents may be apprehensive about funding a 529 in case the child does not go to a traditional college.
 This option allows a withdrawal without penalty or tax if the proceeds are used to pay the fees associated with an apprenticeship program.
 The only stipulation is the program must be registered and certified through the U.S. Department of Labor.

 Both additions have added to the flexibility and advantages of choosing 529 plans as the saving option for your children or grandchildren’s future.